-Doctor of laws, adjunct professor at the Faculty of Law and Administration, Cardinal Stefan Wyszyński University in Warsaw.
-Member of the Board and Director of Legal Analysis Center at Ordo Iuris Institute for Legal Culture, a human rights think tank based in Warsaw.
-Vice-president of the Confederation of Non-Governmental Initiatives of Poland, and independent organization representing the civil society.
+Doctor of laws, academic lecturer, Vice-President of the Board of Ordo Iuris Institute for Legal Culture, a human rights think tank based in Warsaw.
+Vice-president of the Non-Governmental Initiatives Confederation, an independent network of organizations representing the civil society.

 He received his PhD from the Faculty of Law and Administration, University of Warsaw.
 Graduate of the Faculty of Law and Administration, University of Warsaw and of Inter-University Individual Studies in Humanities of Artes Liberales Academy, the latter pursued at both the University of Warsaw and the Jagiellonian University in Cracow.
 His book on legal certainty was awarded in "Monographies" competition of the Foundation for Polish Science.